Obstructions to free periodicity and symmetric L-space knots

 \section{Number-theoretic interpretation of Hartley's condition}

-Throughout this section, $\zeta_n$ will be a primitive $n$th root of unity.
-We define a slightly more general condition that agrees with Hartley's factorization condition when the polynomial in question is an Alexander polynomial. \begin{definition} Let $\Delta(t)$ be a polynomial with rational integer coefficients and $n \in \Z_{\geq 2}$.
+We define a slightly more general condition that agrees with Hartley's factorization condition when the polynomial in question is an Alexander polynomial. \begin{definition} Let $\Delta(t)$ be a polynomial with integer coefficients and $n \in \Z_{\geq 2}$.
 We say that $\Delta(t)$ is \textbf{n-Hartley} if there exists $g(t) \in \Z[t]$ such that

-\end{definition} We prove now that every Alexander polynomial that is $n$-Hartley and is normalized to have positive constant term satisfies Hartley's factorization condition \ref{thm:Hartley}. \begin{proposition} Let $\Delta(t)$ be $n$-Hartley with positive constant term.
+\end{definition} We prove now that every Alexander polynomial that is $n$-Hartley and is normalized to have positive constant term satisfies Hartley's factorization condition as given in Theorem \ref{thm:Hartley}. \begin{proposition} Let $\Delta(t)$ be $n$-Hartley with positive constant term.
 Then $\Delta(t)$ satisfies Hartley's factorization condition \ref{thm:Hartley}. \end{proposition}

 \begin{proof} Suppose that $\Delta(t^n)$ factors as